brageboe/optikk-gk/README.md

-The majority of these codes were not strictly necessary in order to complete the tasks, but I did them to get more comfortable in numpy Python (previously I used MATLAB).
+The majority of these codes were not strictly necessary in order to complete the tasks, but I did them to get more comfortable in numpy Python (previously I used MATLAB for similar tasks).